kesternucum/ECE-Capstone-Team3/README.md

 We first would like to thank Kristen Voyles and Rob Sexton at NSWC Dahlgren for their mentorship about the engineering design process throughout the entire capstone process.
 Their feedback and advice were invaluable, not just for the project but for us as future engineers as well.

+Thank you to our advisor Jesse Roberts for all of his guidance throughout all of Capstone!

 We would like to thank the Office of Parking and Transportation, University Police, and Facilities at Tennessee Tech for allowing to implement this project on campus.
-More recognitions to come!

 Also, thank you to WUCT - News Talk 94.1/AM 1600 for featuring our project on your station!
 We are excited that the community is excited about our project.
 Go check out the news article here: ["TTU Capstone Students Working To Develop Program To Better Parking"](https://newstalk941.com/ttu-capstone-students-working-to-develop-program-to-better-parking/).